NavonilNM/BEMM459_RDBMS_NoSQL/README.md

-# BEMM459_RDBMS_NoSQL
+# BEMM459J_RDBMS_NoSQL

-For code associated with BEMM459, please click the relevant folder (code is organised by weeks).
+For code associated with BEMM459J, please click the relevant folder (code is organised by weeks).
-Binder link was available for Week 1 but has now been removed.
 As you will be learning databases, you will work with relational and NoSQL database software, which have already been pre-installed and made available through Exeter's Windows Virtual Desktop (WVD).
-Binder will not provide you access to these databases or persistent storage.
+Binder or other hosting platforms will not provide you access to these databases or persistent storage.
 Therefore, please only use WVD.